brightmarch/rest-easy/README.md

-# Symfony2 REST Bundle
+# Symfony2 REST Library
-This is a very small but powerful Symfony2 bundle for quickly building RESTful services (specifically, HTTP APIs).
+This is a very small but powerful Symfony2 library for quickly building RESTful services (specifically, HTTP APIs).
+This tool is a library, and not a bundle.

 ## Installation
 Installation is relatively easy.
 It requires three steps.
 Start by adding the right dependency to your `composer.json` file and install the new bundle.